 Organization identifier (OrgID)

-To configure federated sharing with other federated Exchange organizations, a federation trust must be established with the Windows Azure AD authentication system.
+To configure federated sharing with other federated Exchange organizations, a federation trust must be established with the Azure Active Directory authentication system.

 - non-federated organization

-Organizations that don't have a federation trust established with the Windows Azure AD authentication system.
+Organizations that don't have a federation trust established with the Azure Active Directory authentication system.